 Before booking online, check whether the preferred hostel offers certain facilities.

-- For more information or any kind of help while travelling to Thailand u can also refer to
+For more information or any kind of help while traveling to Thailand u can also refer to

 Generally, most backpacker hostels in Bangkok are patronized by travelers from Europe and Australia though you may stumble across some from Africa and the Middle East.
 However, staying at these hostels is very comfortable and provides great value for money.